ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 is analogous to the From header in email.
 * client/device identifier (internal representation).
 This is the type of identifier described as the senderClientUrl in the examples.
-* group or conversation or channel name (either internal or external representation).
+* group or room or conversation or channel name (either internal or external representation).
 This is the type of identifier described as the MLS group URL in the examples.

 This proposal relies on URIs for naming and identifiers.
 All the example use